microsoft/intune-autopkg-recipes/Recipes/Eracent/README.md

 autopkg run com.github.Microsoft.intune.Eracent --key LOCAL_PKG="/path/to/your/local/eracent.pkg" --key SIGNING_CERT="<cert common name>"
 ```

 Replace the values for `LOCAL_PKG` and `SIGNING_CERT` with the local path to your PKG and the common name for your developer ID installer certificate respectively.
-Replace the values for `HOSTNAME` and `SIGNING_CERT` with the hostname for your PaloAlto VPN gateway and the common name for developer ID installer certificate respectively.
 The common name for your certificate should look something like `Developer ID Installer: Your Company (XXXXXXXXXX)`.

 ### Step 2: Validate the Output